 Because oil & gas is a commodity business, economies of scale are a major factor for success.
 Most oil companies are very large, very old, and very profitable.
 As an investment, you will want to see a debt/equity ratio of less than 1, consistent profitability over a period of 5 years, and a nice dividend.

-the next component of Basic Materials is Chemicals.
-The part of the chemicals industry that falls within the basic materials sector has three major segments: Basic Chemicals, which includes plastic resins and dyes; Specialty Chemicals such as adhesives, sealants, lubricants, and water treatment; and Agricultural Chemicals such as fertilizers.
+The next component of Basic Materials is Chemicals.
+The chemicals industry that falls within the basic materials sector has three major segments: Basic Chemicals, which includes plastic resins and dyes; Specialty Chemicals such as adhesives, sealants, lubricants, and water treatment; and Agricultural Chemicals such as fertilizers.

 The chemicals industry is basically a refining industry.
 Most chemical products are produced from further refinement of crude oil or natural gas, which is then mixed with other compounds.
 An increasing number of chemicals are also produced by organic (biological) processes.

 Specialty chemicals is also heavily influenced by commodity prices and is very cyclical.
 The chemicals industry benefits from research and development.
 Economies of scale exist for most chemical products, but chemical companies that do not actively spend on R&D will eventually lose ground.